PoojaShylaja/Cyclistic-Bike-Share/README.md

 ## Act

+### Key Findings:

 * Casual riders take more rides on the weekend and members on the week days.
 * Both of them have high number of rides during spring and summer and less on winter.
 * Casual riders go for longer trips and members mostly shorter ones.
+* Average ride length for members remains aproximately same.
+* classic bikes are more used, then electric and then dockedbikes.

+### Recommendations

-* Marketing campaigns can be done for casual members on spring and summer time.
+* Marketing campaigns for annual plans with discounts for  casual members for spring and summer time should be done one month before it starts.
-* Special offers for weekends and discounts or offers for longer trips as well to catch more casual riders.
+* Special offers for weekends for casual members can be introduced.
+One to two rides can be given free,can introduce punching cards etc.
+* We can even target stations with most casual riders and give discounts as well.